lfit/itpol/linux-workstation-security.md

 - perdon, tengo flatulence

-Weak passphrases are combinations of words you're likely to see in published works or anywhere else in real life, such as:
+Weak passphrases are combinations of words you're likely to see in published works or anywhere else in real life, and you should avoid using them, as attackers are starting to include such simple passphrases into their brute-force strategies.
+Examples of passphrases to avoid:

 - Mary had a little lamb
 - you're a wizard, Harry